cse403-lets-schedule/lets-schedule/reports/week7.md

 #### Thompson:
 1. I will help implement anything else that still has yet to be implemented for the backend.
 2. I helped with the Implementation & Documentation and I started writing some tests.
-3. I will continute writing tests and implementing any other necessary features.
+3. I will continue writing tests and implementing any other necessary features.

 #### Vasudev: